 School shopping written on a calendar.

-Weekly back-to-school sales at most stores start Sunday mornings, and the closer we get to August, the less likely inventory will be restocked.
+Weekly back-to-school sales at most stores start Sunday mornings, and now that we’re in August, it’s less likely inventory will be restocked.

-3. Look for coupons before you go back-to-school shopping — especially on brands like Bic, Kleenex, and Post-it.
+3. Look for manufacturer coupons before you go back-to-school shopping — especially on brands like BIC, Kleenex, and Post-it.

 A pack of post-its held along with coupons

 Printable coupons for school supplies become available while summer is still in full swing, so warm up your printer!
-Watch for manufacturer and store coupons from office supply brands during July and August.
+Watch for manufacturer and store coupons from office supply brands in August.

 Redeem the manufacturer coupons on sale items for the biggest savings.
 Specifically, look for: